rust-lang/rust/src/doc/rustc-dev-guide/src/the-parser.md

 # Lexing and Parsing

-As of <!-- date-check --> January 2021, the lexer and parser are undergoing refactoring to allow extracting them into libraries.

 The very first thing the compiler does is take the program (in Unicode characters) and turn it into something the compiler can work with more conveniently than strings.
 This happens in two stages: Lexing and Parsing.